SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 # Event Listener

-To be able to use our event handler function we need the `.addEventListener()` method.
+To be able to use our **event handler function**, we need the `.addEventListener()` method.

-It accepts 3 parameters.

-First one is the type, which is a case sensitive string representing the event type to listen for.
+The first one is the **type**, which is a case sensitive string representing the event type to listen for.

-Second one is our handler function.
+The second one is our **handler** function.

+It specifies the function to run when the event occurs.

-And the third parameter is optional.
-Default value is **false**.
+The third parameter is optional.

+It is a Boolean value that specifies whether the event should be executed in the capturing or in the bubbling phase.

+Its default value is false.

+Another useful method that we should know is the `.removeEventListener()` method.

+It removes an event handler that has been previously attached with the `addEventListener()` method.

 ```js
 addBtn.addEventListener("click", handler, false);